Algorithms-Lab/LFU/README.md

 In this case you necessary is launch the Erlang-node with key '+t'.

 #### notes:
-Note that the implementation of algorithm an keys store in binary, that is, for set of keys into first example bellow key will stored as in second example:
+Note that the implementation of algorithm stores keys in binary, that is, for set of keys from the first example bellow key will be stored as in second example:

 ###### example №1